Q: What is RESET?

 Q: How long has RESET existed?

-Q: How old is the typical RESET volunteer?
+Q: How old are RESET volunteers?

 Q; What credentials do I need to become a volunteer?